Abstrakt48/Abstrakt48/README.md

 ## INFO

 - 👋 Hi, I’m @Abstrakt48
-- 👀 I’m interested in Java and Python programming
+- 👀 I’m interested in C++ and Python programming
-- 🌱 I’m currently learning how to program in C++
+- 🌱 I’m currently learning how to use OpenGL
-- 💞️ I’m looking to collaborate on my game engine development (Proton Engine)
+- 💞️ I’m looking to collaborate on my game called MORTEM
-- 📫 How to reach me: Figure it out
+- 📫 How to reach me: On disord at "Velocity#5649"

 <!---
 Abstrakt48/Abstrakt48 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.